AbbyJiayuanLI/music_sheet_reader/README.md

 # Milestones
 * Initial Demo with function of:
   * recognize the clef, key, notes
+  * Audio generation with any sound in the correct key

 * Additional feature to be added:
   * recognition of tempo